FrancescoCoding/Harvest-Time/README.md

 > I generated Harvest Time's logo for fun with a neural network combination of VQGAN + CLIP.
 [Evolution >](https://files.catbox.moe/6p4sp5.mp4).

 This is a small Node application that uses Puppeteer to scrape information from websites.
-Puppeteer drives headless Chrome over the DevTools Protocol, allowing you to build robust, high-quality scrapers and obtain information from websites protected by giving credentials for user login directly to the code.
+Puppeteer drives headless Chrome over the DevTools Protocol, allowing you to build robust, high-quality scrapers and obtain information from websites protected by giving credentials for user login programmatically to the code.

 ### Harvest Time is a Node-based web scraper that utilizes [Puppeteer](https://github.com/puppeteer/puppeteer) to get past the login page directly from the Node environment, and obtain its data.